Thermodynamic diagrams: Types of thermodynamic diagrams

 All four diagrams are derived from the physical P–alpha diagram which combines pressure (P) and specific volume (alpha) as its basic coordinates.
 The P–alpha diagram shows a strong deformation of the grid for atmospheric conditions and is therefore not useful in atmospheric sciences.
 The diagrams are constructed from the P–alpha diagram by using appropriate coordinate transformations.

-Another widely-used diagram that does not display the energy–area equivalence is the θ-z diagram (Theta-height diagram), extensively used boundary layer meteorology.
+Another widely-used diagram that does not display the energy–area equivalence is the θ-z diagram (Theta-height diagram), extensively used in boundary layer meteorology.

 Characteristics

 Thermodynamic diagrams usually show a net of five different lines: